-5. SHARED MEMORY: the GPU shared memory (SM) is a limited amount of memory (in general $\lesssim 65 \mathrm{kB}$ ) and it is shared between all the GPU threads in the same block and can be used for fast data transactions (on average, SM is about 10 times faster than "standard" memory).
+5. SHARED MEMORY: the GPU shared memory (SM) is a limited amount of memory (in general $\leq 65$ kB) and it is shared between all the GPU threads in the same block and can be used for fast data transactions (on average, SM is about 10 times faster than "standard" memory).
 During the evaluation of the N-body accelerations, the best strategy is to cyclically load SM until all the pair-wise forces are computed.